TacticalMetaphysics/Lisien/manual.rst

 *******

-The only Lisien class that you should ever instantiate yourself is :class:`Lisien.engine.Engine`.
+The only Lisien class that you should ever instantiate yourself is :class:`lisien.Engine`.
 All simulation objects should be created and accessed through it.
 By default, it keeps the simulation code and world state in the working directory, but you can pass in another directory if you prefer.
 Either use it with a context manager (``with